ApayRus/keyboard-tutorial/tutorial/keyboard13.md

 }
 ```

-Have you noticed, that we removed path to files from the component?
-It is good.

-Rename `getKeyboardData` to `setKeyboardData`.
-Find/Replace old name with the new one (`Ctrl+h`).
+Now we get keyboard data in `loadKeyboardData`, so the name `getKeyboardData` isn't intuitive as before.
+Let's rename it to `setKeyboardData`.
+In `Keyboard.js` find/replace old name with the new one (`ctrl+h`, Replace All).
+There were only 3 matches.

 Open the app, it should work as before.

 ### `playKeyAudio`

-Also in `Keyboard.js` look at function `playKeyAudio`.
-There is also path to external file, and only one `this.`.
-So it is candidate to travel to `utils.js`.
+In `Keyboard.js` method `playKey` look at function `playKeyAudio`.

 Keyboard.js